-Getting through a Master of Science in Chemistry at the Number One Graduate Program for Chemistry in the nation requires a certain level of efficiency and organization.
+Getting through a STEM Master’s program requires a certain level of efficiency and organization.
 I have honed this process over and over again during my entire academic career.
 I’d really like to share these tips with you:

 - Buy a planner and use it religiously!
 Use both the month overview and the weekly overview so that you can keep a general sense of scheduled events on hand at all times.
 Allow the paper to hold the worry about getting to appointments on time – schedule a separate entry for travel to the appointment itself and if it’s in a new location, quickly put it into Google Maps to estimate how long you’d need to travel.
 I usually add about 10 minutes to any estimate that Google Maps gives, because a lot of times Google Maps thinks you either drive like a maniac or won’t encounter actual traffic even though you will…